-Positive cash flows of £5.3M were generated from our operating activities.
-Interest payable was £882k offset slightly by interest receivable of £4k.
-We spent £9.2M on our development projects, improvement works and acquisitions.
-We also repaid capital of £742k on our housing loans as per the individual loan agreements.
+Positive cash flows of £4.3M were generated from our operating activities.
+Interest payable was £1,067k offset slightly by interest receivable of £69k.
+We spent £9.4M on our development projects, improvement works and acquisitions.
+We drew £291k in new finance to support our development programme and also repaid capital of £1M on our housing loans as per the individual loan agreements.